wsod1um/MiniProject/README.md

 ## Installation

-Run python code directly
+- Run python code directly\
-Input format is the same as on HUSTACK
+- Input format is the same as on HUSTACK, standard I/O

 ---